k4kpk/k4kpk.github.io/sota-guides/Bald Knob (W4C_WM-046).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: N
 ---
-Drive to Trailhead & Trail Guide - Bald Knob
+Drive to Trailhead & Trail Guide - Bald Knob - 8 points
 --------------------------------------------------------
 #### Drive Guide - Mt.
 Pisgah (W4C/CM-011) to Bald Knob